demingfactor/dash-of-style-example/README.md

 Dummy Style Guide
 =================

-This repo is an example of application of dash-of-style with just the minimal provided styling provided by dash-of-style/scaffold.css
+This repo is an example of application of [dash-of-style](//github.com/demingfactor/dash-of-style) with just minimal provided styling provided by dash-of-style/scaffold.css

 Installation
 ------------